JoeHughes9877/Pagr/README.md

 ---
 # Motive

-I Like reading ebooks but sometimes the formatting on kindle can get weird when they are "borrowed" of the internet.
-So i made this to make it so i could read ebooks on my PC and laptop easier.
+I like reading ebooks, but sometimes the formatting on Kindle can get weird when they are "borrowed" off the internet.
+So I made this to make it so I could read ebooks on my PC and laptop easier.

 ---